 - Contains compulsory material for new Exam 3 of the Society of Actuaries containing several sections in the new exams

-- Updated data, and a list of commonly used notations and equations, a robust ancillary package, including a ISM, SSM, test bank, and companion website
+- Updated data, and a list of commonly used notations and equations, a robust ancillary package, including a ISM, SSM, and test bank

 - Includes SPSS PASW Modeler and SAS JMP software packages which are widely used in the field